c3lang/c3-web/src/content/docs/Generic Programming/reflection.md

 #### `elements`

-Returns the element count of an enum or fault.
+Returns the element count of an enum.

 ```c3
 enum FooEnum